7. Retrosynthesis

 for epoch in range(config.epochs):

-train_loss, train_acc = train_epoch(model, train_loader, criterion, optimizer, vocab_size, max_len=600)
+train_loss, train_acc = train_epoch(model, train_loader, criterion, optimizer, vocab_size, epoch, max_len=600)

 val_loss, val_acc = evaluate(model, val_loader, criterion, vocab_size, max_len=600)